8 Wonderful Things to do in Caye Caulker

 The reef is a significant habitat for several threatened species, including marine turtles, West Indian manatees and the American marine crocodile.

-One of the most amazing things to do in Caye Caulker is to dive amongst this vibrant underwater world.
+One of the best things to do in Caye Caulker is to dive amongst this vibrant underwater world.
 Check out the most famous of Belize’s dive sites, the Blue Hole, or head to Shark Ray Alley where the crystal clear waters are infested with nurse sharks and rays.

-For a tropical paradise island, there aren’t that many places where people actually go swimming.
-The Split’s clean and calm water is the most popular spot so many sure you put this on your list of things to do in Caye Caulker.
+For a Caribbean island, there aren’t many places where people swim.
+The Split’s clean and calm water is the most popular spot so make sure you put this on your list of things to do in Caye Caulker as well as snorkel, sunbathe and jump off the diving platform.

 Walk Around the Island

-At 8 kilometres long and a kilometre and a half across at its widest, it’s a pretty tiny island.
+At 8 kilometres long and a kilometre and a half across at its widest, Caye Caulker is a fairly tiny island.
 There are areas where it’ll take you just two minutes to walk from one side to the other!

 One of the best things to do in Caye Caulker is to explore the island on foot.
-I got up early a couple of mornings and went for a run.
-Something I really loved was how colourful the whole island is.
-Every building you go past is a different colour!
+I went for a couple of early morning runs when I visited and really got to experience how wonderfully colourful the island is; every building is different!

-Our Top Tip: be aware that there are crocodiles here, some parts of the island are quite swampy.
-They’ll run off at the faintest sound of someone approaching so don’t let it put you off exploring.
-They’re more scared of people.
+Our Top Tip: be aware that there are crocodiles in the south as it’s quite swampy.
+They’re more scared of people and will run off at the faintest sound of someone approaching so don’t let it put you off exploring.

 Snorkel the Turquoise Waters

-Whether you’re at The Split or Koko King, gather your friends, your partner or even come alone and celebrate the last of the sunshine.
-Grab a drink from the bar and appreciate the calm that’ll stay long after the sun has gone down.
+One of the best places to watch the sunset in Caye Caulker is at The Split, so, gather your friends, your partner or even come alone and celebrate the last of the sunshine.
+Grab a drink from the bar and appreciate the calm that’ll stay long after the sun goes down.

 Swim with Sharks

-If the thought of swimming with the sharks is quite nerve-wracking, you can get a great view from the boat.
-The tour operators throw little bits of fish in the water that attract the sharks so you’ll still gain a great experience without having to get in the water with them.
+If, however, swimming with the sharks is quite overwhelming, you can get a great view from the boat.
+Tour operators throw little bits of fish in the water that attract the sharks so you’ll still gain a great experience without having to get in the water with them.

 Enjoy Caye Caulker’s Nightlife

-Caye Caulker‘s compact centre manages to pack in a lot of bars, restaurants and clubs.
-It doesn’t get super wild and crazy but you’ll definitely be able to have a good night out.
+Caye Caulker’s compact centre manages to pack in a lot of bars, restaurants and clubs.
+It doesn’t get super wild and crazy but you can absolutely have a good night out.

 It’s mostly laidback reggae bars with rustic tables and chairs, swings hanging from the ceiling and a beachfront seating.
 You’ll also find a few bars open until the early hours of the morning where you can dance the night away if that’s what you fancy.